tramlinehq/docs/docs/using-tramline/app.md

 ![](/img/create-new-app.png)

-The bundle identifier is the [Application ID](https://developer.android.com/studio/build/configure-app-module#set-application-id) in android, and the [Bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) on iOS.
+The bundle identifier is the [Application ID](https://developer.android.com/studio/build/configure-app-module#set-application-id) in Android, and the [Bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) on iOS.

 You can add multiple apps to Tramline as long the bundle identifiers are unique.
 It is possible to add apps for the Android and iOS platform with the same bundle identifier.